Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### directory

-Path to the directory containing the key and password files.
+Path to the directory containing the TOML files which define parameters required to access key files.

 ```bash tab="Syntax"
 --directory=<directoryPath>